alexa/Commonsense-Dialogues/README.md

 ## License

-This repository is licensed under the CC-BY-NC-4.0 License.
+This repository is licensed under the CC-BY-NC 4.0 License.

 ## Citation